benmvp/react-workshop/src/02-query-field/README.md

 # Step 2 - Query Field

 The goal of this step is learning how to deal with forms.
 HTML form elements work a little bit differently from other DOM elements in React, because form elements naturally keep some internal state.
-Regular HTML forms _do_ work in React, but in most cases, it's convenient to have React keep track of the data that the user has entered into a form.
+Regular HTML forms _do_ work in React, but in most cases, it's convenient to have React keep track of the input that the user has entered into a form.
 The standard way to achieve this is with a technique called ["controlled components"](https://reactjs.org/docs/forms.html#controlled-components).

 [Handling events](https://reactjs.org/docs/handling-events.html) within React elements is very similar to handling events on DOM elements.
 Event handlers will be passed instances of [`SyntheticEvent`](https://reactjs.org/docs/events.html), a cross-browser wrapper around the browser's native event.
-It has the same interface as the browser's native event (including`stopPropagation()` and `preventDefault()`) except the events work identically across all browsers!
+It has the same interface as the browser's native event (including`stopPropagation()` and `preventDefault()`), except the events work identically across all browsers!

-Ultimately, we want to keep the current value of the search query field in UI state.
+🏅 Ultimately, the goal of this step is to keep the current value of the search query field in UI state.

 If you run into trouble with the [tasks](#tasks) or [exercises](#exercises), you can take a peek at the final [source code](./).